 Capital One actually does something pretty cool for overdrafts.
 When you overextend your checking account, Capital One lets you borrow money that you can then pay back month-to-month at a pretty decent APR of 12.25%.

 Say you go over your checking account balance by $50.
-Instead of being fined a fee of $35, and then being immediately harassed for the $50 the next day, you would instead have a $50 credit debt plus the pennies in interest you would owe by the end of the month.
+Instead of being fined an overdraft fee of $35, and then being immediately harassed for the $50 the next day, you would instead have a $50 credit debt plus the pennies in interest you would owe by the end of the month.

 That’s a much better scenario than you would get at other banks, don’t you think?